Du Yuesheng: Early life

 Du was born in Gaoqiao and his family moved to Shanghai in 1889, a year after his birth.
-By the time he was nine years old, Du had lost his immediate family — his mother died in childbirth, his sister was sold into slavery, his father died, and his stepmother vanished — so he went back to Gaoqiao and lived with his grandmother.
+By the time he was nine years old, Du had lost his immediate family: his mother died in childbirth, his sister was sold into slavery, his father died, and his stepmother vanished.
+He then returned to Gaoqiao and lived with his grandmother.
 He returned to Shanghai in 1902 and worked at a fruit stall in the French Concession but was later fired for theft.
 He wandered around for some time before becoming a bodyguard in a brothel, where he became acquainted with the Green Gang.
 He joined the gang at the age of 16.

-Rise to power and crime
+Rise to power

 Du was soon introduced by a friend to Huang Jinrong, the highest-ranked Chinese detective in the French Concession Police (FCP) and one of Shanghai's most notorious gangsters.
-Huang's wife Lin Guisheng was a notable criminal in her own right, and she favoured the young Du.
+Huang's wife Lin Guisheng favoured the young Du.
 Even though Huang was not a member of the Green Gang, Du became Huang's gambling and opium enforcer.
 A stickler for fine clothing and women, Du was now cemented; he wore only Chinese silks, surrounded himself with White Russian bodyguards, and frequented the city's best nightclubs and sing-song houses.
 Du was also known for having a superstitious streak — he had three small monkey heads, specially imported from Hong Kong, sewn to his clothes at the small of his back.

 Du's prestige led him to purchase a four-storey, Western-style mansion in the French Concession and have dozens of concubines, four legal wives and six sons, but his meteoric rise as Shanghai's best known mobster only came after Huang Jinrong's arrest in 1924 by the Shanghai Garrison police for his public beating of Lu Xiaojia, son of the then Shanghai-ruling tuchun Lu Yongxiang.
 By various accounts, Lu Xiaojia either booed the singer Lu Lanchun off the stage or started pursuing her, who married Huang in 1922.
 It required Du's diplomacy and finances to save his mentor, after which Du, Huang, and Zhang Xiaolin, another Green Gang member, became sworn brothers, together known as the "Three Tycoons of Shanghai".

 By the 1930s, Du controlled much of Shanghai's gambling dens, prostitution, and protection rackets.
 With the tacit support of the police and colonial government, he also now ran the French Concession's opium trade, and became heavily addicted to his own drug.

 Former residence of Du Yuesheng, a historic house in Hangzhou, Zhejiang.